About the future flood maps

 SEPA commissioned a study in 2011 that provided information on future changes in peak flows for Scotland’s rivers based on UKCP09 climate projections and an assessment of the vulnerability of Scotland’s river catchments to the impacts of climate change.

-For each river basin region SEPA used the projected uplifts to peakflows for the High emissions scenario 67th percentile for the 2080s.
+For each river basin region SEPA used the projected uplifts to peak flows for the High emissions scenario 67th percentile for the 2080s.

 Coastal future flood maps